torchlurk/torchlurk/README.md

 ### Approach
 #### Backend
 The `backend` insures that the data is properly formated so that it can be used interactively in the frontend.
-Analysis involving model training are carried out using Python and the PyTorch framework.
-For now, we use networks such as _VGG16_ pretrained on CIFAR-10 dataset.
+Analysis involving images computation are carried out using Python and the PyTorch framework.
+For now, we use networks such as _VGG16_ pretrained on the ImageNet dataset.
 We also make use of existing PyTorch CNN visualization libraries that enable to display _gradient_ and _filters_ (see [here](https://github.com/utkuozbulak/pytorch-cnn-visualizations)).
-Best responding images and filters are saved into _JSON_.
+Best responding images and filters are saved into _JSON_ file format.

 #### Frontend